 Consider, for instance, the manufacturing industry.
 Certain jobs that take place on an assembly line could be replaced in the future, because they are repetitive.
 But other jobs - ones that require more complex tasks or specialized skills and knowledge - will be created.
 Technicians that repair the assembly lines will be in high demand.
 Fabricators and machinists that can create intricate components that cannot be easily automated will also be in high demand.
 Supervisors and operators that monitor the control systems of the manufacturing processes and machines will also become necessary as the technology becomes more advanced.

 If you have these specialized skills already, be sure to highlight them in your resume and in interviews, showcasing your ability to solve problems and adapt to changing environments or job requirements.
-If you don’t have these specialized skills yet, you might consider investing in acquiring them through skills nulldevelopment programs.
+If you don’t have these specialized skills yet, you might consider investing in acquiring them through skills development programs.

 Elevate Plus is one such program; it prepares you for a job in manufacturing or food processing in the Bay of Quinte.
 The Apprenticeship Ontario website provides information on available trade apprenticeships and how to get your training started.
 Employment Ontario offers a live chat on their website to answer any questions you may have about finding a career, or training for one, in the province.